27 Model Types

 American Express flags unusual spending patterns: a customer who typically spends $200-300 monthly suddenly makes five $1,000+ purchases in different cities within 24 hours.
 The anomaly detection system automatically blocks the card and sends an SMS to verify the transactions, preventing fraudulent charges while minimizing inconvenience to legitimate customers.

-“What is the underlying organization of this data?“—Structure Discovery
+“What is the underlying organization of the data?“—Structure Discovery

 Example: LinkedIn Professional Network Analysis